charmi100/charmi100/README.md

 I am a **Computer Science undergraduate** 🎓 at IIIT Vadodara, passionate about turning ideas into solid, scalable, and beautifully designed digital products.

-I work from **back-end to interface** 💻, always prioritizing clean architecture, code organization, and user experience.
-I am currently developing full-stack applications that combine robust backends, mobile integration, and stunning UI/UX (like my AI Women Safety App, **NightGuard** 🌙, and **HerCycle AI** 🎀).
+I enjoy working from **back-end to interface** 💻, prioritizing clean architecture, code organization, and seamless user experiences.
+I am constantly exploring new technologies, participating in hackathons, and seeking out opportunities to build impactful, real-world solutions. ✨

 <br>